nyu-dsga-1003/sp26/about.md

 ## Prerequisites
 This course requires some basic introductory knowledge of machine learning (ML) at the level of understanding the basic ML pipeline from a "black-box" perspective.
 This should be familiar if students have taken DS-GA 1001 and DS-GA 1002; if there are concerns, please email the instructors.
-An introductory "black-box machine learning" lecture will also be uploaded as a primer for students looking to refresh this knowledge before the course begins.
+An pre-recorded introductory "black-box machine learning" lecture will also be uploaded before the first week as a primer for students looking to refresh this knowledge before the course begins.

 - **Solid mathematical background.** Equivalent to a 1-semester undergraduate course in: linear algebra, multivariable calculus, and statistics.
 - **Programming background.** Ability to program in Python is required for most assignments.